Stochastic Data-Driven Predictive Control with Equivalence to Stochastic MPC: Numerical Case Study

 In this section, we numerically test our proposed method on the nonlinear grid-connected power converter system from \cite{DeePC:huang2021}, shown in Fig. \ref{FIG:power_converter}, and we compare the results with those of several benchmark model-based and data-based techniques.

 The AC grid in the power part of Fig. \ref{FIG:power_converter} is modeled as an infinite bus with fixed voltage ($1$ p.u.) and fixed frequency ($1$ p.u.).
 This model has $n=6$ states, $m=3$ inputs and $p=3$ outputs.
 The inputs are the angular frequency correction $\Delta \omega$ and current references $I^{\rm ref}_{\rm d}$ and $I^{\rm ref}_{\rm q}$ of d- and q-axes, respectively.
 The outputs to be controlled are the q-axis voltage $V_{\rm q}$, the active power $P_{\rm E}$ and the reactive power $Q_{\rm E}$.
-The LCL-filter parameters and the PI parameters in Fig. \ref{FIG:power_converter} are consistent with \cite{DeePC:huang2021}, whereas the load resistance $R_{\rm load}$ is chosen as a Gaussian signal with mean $4$ p.u. and noise power $10^{-3}$ p.u., which introduces process noise.
-The measurement noise on each output is normally distributed with variance $10^{-8}$ p.u..
+The LCL-filter parameters and the PI parameters in Fig. \ref{FIG:power_converter} are consistent with \cite{DeePC:huang2021}, whereas we choose the load resistance $R_{\rm load}$ as a Gaussian signal with mean $4$ p.u. and noise power $10^{-3}$ p.u., which introduces process noise.
+The measurement noise on each output is Gaussian with noise power $10^{-7}$ p.u., consistent with \cite{DeePC:huang2021}.